Ron Lundquist Chapter 13 Bankruptcy Lawyer - Eagan

 For example, if your budget shows you can only afford to pay back 10% of your unsecured non-priority debt, then that is what you pay back.
 When your Chapter 13 payments are completed, the remaining 90% would be wiped out.

 Why would a client choose Chapter 13 bankruptcy?
 There are many reasons, and some of them may resonate more with you than others.
 Ultimately, the decision to file is yours.
-As your bankruptcy lawyer, I am simply here to guide you in making the best possible choice.
+As your bankruptcy lawyer, you have options, I am simply here to guide you in making the best possible choice.

 Here are just a few of the reasons you may consider Chapter 13 bankruptcy: